canonical/pc-gadget/recovery.md

 ** check if system is setup for normal booting
 *** if so, chainboot into the system-boot partition
 *** if not, boot into recovery bootmode, set snap_mode="recovery"
-**** later the initamfs will allow selecting different recovery systems
+**** later the initramfs will allow selecting different recovery systems

 We always boot into the system-recovery partition.
 It contain the /efi/BOOT/BOOTX64.EFI (shim.efi.signed) and grubx86.efi.
 We will